The Bothninan Bay archipelago is unique!

 An accessible archipelago – all year round

-Tour boats and accommodation in the archipelago: How do you get out to the islands if you don't have your own boat?
+How do you get out to the islands if you don't have your own boat?
 Where can you rent accommodation on the islands?
 In Ta turbåten ut i Bottenvikens skärgård you will find answers to these questions.
 We also give tips on what you can find to do in the coast and archipelago.
 It is also available in English – The Bothnian Bay – catch a boat out to the islands!

-Winter activities: In Experience winter in the Bothnian coast and archipelago we tell you about what there is to do in the winter in the archipelago and where the municipalities have set up barbecue areas, saunas and more for pleasant winter activities.
+In Experience winter in the Bothnian coast and archipelago we tell you about what there is to do in the winter in the archipelago and where the municipalities have set up barbecue areas, saunas and more for pleasant winter activities.

 The ice situation in the Gulf of Bothnia